gofork-org/goFork/README.md

 # The forkGo Programming Language

-Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+forkGo is an open source programming language that makes it easy to build simple, reliable, and efficient software.

 ![Gopher image](https://avatars.githubusercontent.com/u/86223803)